cocos/cocos-docs/en/animation/edit-animation-clip.md

 ## Common keyframe operations

-In the process of editing animation clips, there are often some operations on keyframes, here is a collection of various operations on keyframes in the animation editor, understanding these methods and techniques can be faster and easier to edit animation clips.
+In the process of editing animation clips, there are often some operations on keyframes, here is a collection of various operations on keyframes in the **Animation** panel, understanding these methods and techniques can be faster and easier to edit animation clips.

 ### Selected keyframes